apereo/cas/docs/cas-server-documentation/index.md

 {% include variables.html %}

-# CAS Enterprise Single Sign-On
+# Apereo CAS - Enterprise Identity Provider & Single Sign-On

 Welcome to the home of the Apereo Central Authentication Service project, more commonly referred to as CAS.
-CAS is an enterprise multilingual single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.
+CAS is an enterprise multilingual single sign-on solution and identity provider for the web and attempts to be a comprehensive platform for your authentication and authorization needs.

 CAS is an open and well-documented authentication protocol.
 The primary implementation of the protocol is an open-source Java server component by the same name hosted here, with support for a plethora of